Jon Berti Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Braves pitching staff ranks eighth in MLB.
+- The 9.6 strikeouts per nine innings put together by the Braves pitching staff ranks seventh in MLB.

-- The Braves' 3.35 team ERA ranks sixth among all MLB pitching staffs.
+- The Braves have a 3.60 team ERA that ranks eighth among all league pitching staffs.

-- Braves pitchers combine to give up 17 home runs (0.7 per game), the second-fewest in baseball.
+- The Braves give up the fifth-fewest home runs in baseball (24 total, 0.8 per game).

-- The Braves are sending Elder (2-0) out to make his fifth start of the season.
-He is 2-0 with a 1.14 ERA and 23 strikeouts through 23 2/3 innings pitched.
+- Elder gets the start for the Braves, his sixth of the season.
+He is 2-0 with a 2.17 ERA and 26 strikeouts in 29 2/3 innings pitched.

-- His last appearance came on Friday against the Houston Astros, when the righty threw six innings, surrendering no earned runs while giving up five hits.
+- The right-hander's most recent appearance was on Wednesday against the Miami Marlins, when he tossed 5 1/3 innings, surrendering four earned runs while giving up five hits.

-- In four games this season, the 23-year-old has amassed an ERA of 1.14, with 8.7 strikeouts per nine innings.
-Opponents are hitting .241 against him.

 © 2023 Data Skrive.
 All rights reserved.